dotnet/AspNetCore.Docs/aspnetcore/tutorials/first-mvc-app/start-mvc.md

 <!-- These images are also used by uid: tutorials/first-mvc-app-xplat/start-mvc -->
 ![running app](start-mvc/_static/1.png)

 * Visual Studio starts [IIS Express](https://docs.microsoft.com/iis/extensions/introduction-to-iis-express/iis-express-overview) and runs your app.
 Notice that the address bar shows `localhost:port#` and not something like `example.com`.
 That's because `localhost` is the standard hostname for your local computer.
 When Visual Studio creates a web project, a random port is used for the web server.
-In the image above, the port number is 5000.
+In the image above, the port number is 5000, so the URL in the browser shouws 'localhost:5000'.
 When you run the app, you'll see a different port number.
 * Launching the app with **Ctrl+F5** (non-debug mode) allows you to make code changes, save the file, refresh the browser, and see the code changes.
 Many developers prefer to use non-debug mode to quickly launch the app and view changes.
 * You can launch the app in debug or non-debug mode from the **Debug** menu item: